TinosNitso/AutoCove-Plugin/README.md

 Another example could be address *ppythag0ras*... which only returns three coins at a time, and only if the same address sends them, and a²+b²=c² (using OP_DIV we could check a/(c+b)=(c-b)/a).

 Vanity hashes & addresses are generated using the [VanityTXID-Plugin](https://github.com/TinosNitso/VanityTXID-Plugin).

+v1.0.9 notes:
+- Bugfix for multi-word single-line whose leading word is hex-bytes, such as *00 NIP* (v1.0.8 ignored everything after the *00*).
+- URL input works the same as the TXID it contains.
+Will P2SH decode the 1st TXID which appears in .split('/').
+- B&W toggle (check-box).
+One wallet can have black background, & another white.
+- Appended size of each sigscript data push.
+Can discern Schnorr (<70B) from ECDSA (>70B) sigs, & check if push is getting close to 520B limit.
+- Instant switching btwn Scripts in combo-box whenever they're from decoder memory. e.g. can quickly scroll through 121 2of3 inputs in [this](https://www.blockchain.com/bch/tx/1fcd75baedf6cc609e6d0c66059fc3937a1d185fb50a15d812d0747544353e5d) 89 kBCH txn.
+- Example TXIDs & Scripts shown by default.
+- Adjusted purple on black to be a tiny bit brighter (in red).
+So it's like a mix between purple and magenta (adjusting colors reduces their purity).
+I've also mixed orange with yellow.
+On black: brown mixes with olive & sky-blue with cyan.
+- Combo-box instant highlight-activation for EC-v3.6.6 (SLP Ed.).
+- SHA256 Checksum 0000000a30508dceb6f214074e7cce209bac670ca5d29c139dfc35202d468ce6 (31 kH/s · 8 mins).
+Update via re-install requires restarting EC.

 v1.0.8 notes:
 - Bugfix for op counts: no longer count values ≤0x60.
 None of the Scripts I've seen exceed 201 ops, after all!